MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-record-summary.md

 ---
-title: Enrich CRM record summary with insights from your application API (preview)
+title: Enrich CRM record summary with insights from your application (preview)
-description:
-ms.date: 02/02/2024
-ms.topic: article
-ms.service: microsoft-sales-copilot
+description: Enhance CRM record summaries in Copilot for Sales using AI and insights from your own application, improving customer understanding. ms.date: 02/02/2024 ms.topic: article ms.service: microsoft-sales-copilot